AasaiAlangaram/Python-LIN-Diagnostic-Tool/README.md

 # LIN-Driver-Implemented-using-Python
 LIN Communication using R-Pi Serial

+## Thanks Note

+I Would like to thank my mentor for guiding me through out this project.

 ## Project Overview

 The Purpose of this project is to read diagnostic data & other information from ECU through [LIN](https://en.wikipedia.org/wiki/Local_Interconnect_Network) communication.